 Hemp is consumed in the form of whole or hulled seeds, protein powders, oil, milk, flour, soft bars and other processed products.

 - Hulled seeds, also known as “hemp hearts” or “hulled hemp”, is the most popular and easy to find product.
 Their delicate taste allows them to be added to any dish, salty or sweet, to add their nutritional benefits.

 - Hemp oil has a subtle nutty taste and a beautiful green color.
 To preserve its valuable properties, it is reserved for cold preparations (vinaigrettes, addition at the end of cooking).

-Flour and powdered proteins are a concentrate of high quality proteins that are easily assimilated by the body.
+- Flour and powdered proteins are a high quality concentration of nutrients that are easily assimilated by the body.
 They can be added to cakes, breads, smoothies, etc.

 - “Hemp milk” is a nutritious and tasty drink.
-It can be drank plain or flavored and makes an excellent base for smoothies.
-It is found on the same shelf as other plant-based milks, but can also easily be made in 2 minutes with a blender.
+It can be consumed plain or flavoured and makes an excellent base for smoothies.
+It is found on the same shelf as other plant-based milks, but can also easily be made at home in 2 minutes with a blender.

 - There are also other hemp-based beverages, like beer, tea and even kombucha.

 - Thanks to the renewed interest in this plant, other products are emerging: cereal bars, granola, hemp butter, etc.